2016–17 Kennesaw State Owls women's basketball team

 The 2016–17 Kennesaw State Owls women's basketball team represented Kennesaw State University during the 2016–17 NCAA Division I women's basketball season.
 The Owls, led by first-year head coach Agnus Berenato, played their home games at the KSU Convocation Center and were members of the Atlantic Sun Conference (ASUN).
 They finished the season 10–20, 8–6 in ASUN play, to finish in fourth place.
-They advanced to the semifinals of ASUN tournament where they lost to Stetson.
+They advanced to the semifinals of the ASUN tournament, where they lost to Stetson.